 Police: Actor Eddie Hassell, 30, killed in Texas shooting

-The shooting happened early Sunday in the Dallas suburb of Grand Prairie, police said.
-Grand Prairie police said in a statement that officers responded to a report of a shooting and found Hassell suffering from gunshot wounds.
-He was taken to a hospital where he was pronounced dead, police said.
+Police say the shooting happened early Sunday in the Dallas suburb of Grand Prairie.

-A representative for Hassell told Variety that the shooting appeared to be connected to a carjacking.
-Grand Prairie police said the motive remained under investigation, but that a car had been taken from the scene of the shooting.
+Police say they don’t yet have a motive, but that a car had been taken from the scene of the shooting.

 No arrests have been made, but police said the car has since been recovered.